 Whether you're planning your first export venture or expanding into a new market, an internal business analysis will help you to identify and evaluate the strengths and weaknesses of your business, ensure your decision to export is aligned with your business goals and objectives, and establish if your product and/or service will have a competitive advantage within your chosen market segment.

-It's also a great method to identify your organisational capabilities, which generally includes:
+An internal business analysis is also a great method to identify your organisational capabilities, which generally includes:

-- Intellectual resources: copyrights, designs, patents etc.
+- intellectual resources, such as copyrights, designs, and patents

 Keep in mind that these capabilities may need to change once you start exporting.

 A Strengths, Weaknesses, Opportunities and Threats (SWOT) analysis can help you identify the internal and external factors that will affect future business performance.